koalalorenzo/blog/content/_index.md

                     <p>
                         Hello! <br/>
                         My name is <a href="https://setale.me/">Lorenzo Setale</a>
-                        and Qm64 is my space to share the experiences of developing software and exploring new tools and methods.
+                        and this is my space to share the experiences of developing software and exploring new tools and methods
-                        Check the <a href="https://gitlab.com/Qm64/blog/-/boards">board</a>
-                        to know what I am working right now!
                     </p>
                     <a class="mui-btn mui-btn--primary" href="/posts/">Read the blog posts</a>
                 </div>